alan-conway/alan-conway.github.io/_posts/2016-05-25-autofixture-and-automocking.markdown

 ### _Further Reading:_

-Find out more about AutoFixture by checking out the [Cheat Sheet](https://github.com/AutoFixture/AutoFixture/wiki/Cheat-Sheet) or [this list of blog posts](http://blog.ploeh.dk/tags/#AutoFixture-ref) from Mark Seemann, the author of AutoFixture
+Find out more about AutoFixture by checking out the [Cheat Sheet](https://github.com/AutoFixture/AutoFixture/wiki/Cheat-Sheet) for examples, or [this list of blog posts](http://blog.ploeh.dk/tags/#AutoFixture-ref) from Mark Seemann, the author of AutoFixture